Show Quality Puppies

 Show Quality or Pet?

-Real show breeders usually prefer that their show quality puppies go to people who intend to show them.
+Real show breeders want ALL their puppies to go to wonderful, loving homes - but for the best puppies they also usually prefer that they go to people who intend to show them.
 This isn't just for ego-boosting or vanity although there may be some of that.
 But reputable breeders spend a lot of time and energy watching and evaluating other dogs entered in shows.
 To see what crosses seem to work, and what don't work.
 To see what certain family lines are like.
 It's all part of the education process, and also part of the complex process of selecting the best animals to continue the breed.
-So of course they want to try to be sure that their best dogs get "out there" to be seen.
+So of course they want to try to be sure that their best dogs get "out there" to be seen, and evaluated in thier turn.
 That is only reasonable.
 And it's why a reputable breeder may refuse to sell you the "pick of the litter" when all you want is a nice pet.
-But sometimes in a nice litter there will be many truly show quality puppies, and since not very many people want to show their dogs you can still wind up with a show quality dog even though he'll never set foot in a show ring.

 But maybe you're afraid that a "pet" quality - i.e. a non-show-quality - puppy will be inferior in some important way.
 It's important to remember that even a "pet" quality puppy from a well-bred litter will still be a beautiful dog - in fact, you may not be able to tell the difference between your "pet" and his "show quality" sibling.
 The differences are often very subtle and require an expert eye to see them.
 And reputable breeders put just as much time, effort and love into socializing and training and raising their "pet" quality puppies as their "show" quality pups.